Adani Enterprises FPO fully subscribed; NII portion booked 3.26 times

 Amid a slew of allegations and counter-allegations over the Hindenburg report that alleged fraud and stock manipulation at the Adani Group, stocks have seen a sharp erosion in values.
 That said, Adani Enterprises shares rebounded for two consecutive sessions.

-By 2.13 pm, the scrip was trading at Rs 3,001.15, up 4.26 per cent.
-Adani Enterprises gained 6.76 per cent to hit a day high of Rs 3,072.95 after Abu Dhabi-based IHC announced its investment plan in the FPO.
+The scrip rose 3.35 per cent to close at Rs 2,975.
+Adani Enterprises gained 6.76 per cent to hit an intraday high of Rs 3,072.95 after Abu Dhabi-based IHC announced its investment plan in the FPO.
 It settled 4.21 per cent higher in the previous session.

 On Monday, Abu Dhabi's IHC said it would invest $400 million (around Rs 3,200 crore) in the Adani Enterprises' FPO through its subsidiary Green Transmission Investment Holding.
 IHC said it would subscribe to 16 per cent of Adani Enterprises' $2.5 billion FPO.